Alice Cooper: Alice Cooper band in 1970s: 1970–1975

 Despite the publicity from the chicken incident, the band's second studio album, Easy Action, produced by David Briggs and released in June 1970, fared even worse than its predecessor, entirely failing to chart within the Billboard Top 200.
 Around this time, fed up with Californians' indifference to their act, they relocated to Pontiac, Michigan, where their bizarre stage act was much better received by Midwestern crowds accustomed to the proto-punk styles of local bands such as the Stooges and the MC5.
 Despite this, Cooper still managed to receive a cream pie in the face when performing at the Cincinnati Pop Festival.
-Michigan would remain their steady home base until 1972.
+Michigan remained their steady home base until 1972.
 "L.A. just didn't get it," Cooper stated.
 "They were all on the wrong drug for us.
 They were on acid and we were basically drinking beer.
 We fit much more in Detroit than we did anywhere else."

 Alice Cooper appeared at the Woodstock-esque Strawberry Fields Festival near Toronto, Ontario, in August 1970.
 The band's mix of glam and increasingly violent stage theatrics stood out in stark contrast to the bearded, denim-clad hippie bands of the time.
 As Cooper himself stated: "We were into fun, sex, death and money when everybody was into peace and love.
 We wanted to see what was next.
 It turned out we were next, and we drove a stake through the heart of the Love Generation".

 In autumn 1970, the Alice Cooper group teamed with producer Bob Ezrin for the recording of their third studio album, Love It to Death.
 This was the final album in their Straight Records contract and the band's last chance to create a hit.
 That first success came with the single "I'm Eighteen", released in November 1970, which reached number 21 on the Billboard Hot 100 in early 1971.
 Not long after the album's release in January 1971, Warner Bros.
 Records purchased Alice Cooper's contract from Straight and re-issued the album, giving the group a higher level of promotion.

 Love It to Death proved to be their breakthrough studio album, reaching number 35 on the U.S. Billboard 200 album charts.
-It would be the first of 11 Alice Cooper group and solo albums produced by Ezrin, who is widely seen as being pivotal in helping to create and develop the band's definitive sound.
+It was the first of 11 Alice Cooper group and solo albums produced by Ezrin, who is widely seen as being pivotal in helping to create and develop the band's definitive sound.